lucasbfernandes/banking-system/README.md

     $ /usr/bin/javac

 If not, you must install it.
 You can find more information regarding the installation [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 After you install it, you will need a Clojure build tool called [Leiningen](https://leiningen.org/).
-In order to have it installed, please type the following commands:
+You can have it installed by typing the following commands:

     $ mkdir -p ~/bin
     $ cd ~/bin